kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

-I am an entrepreneur using ML/DL to design materials for a sustainable future.
+Designing methods and systems for a sustainable future.

 Education
 ======